 Computer Vision Process Flow

 Computer vision analytics model typically follows this process flow.
 The first step is to generate or collect training data.
 The training data can be generic images collected from google searches or propriety data collected in industrial premises.
-The training data is then labelled.
-This involves manually going over image by image and marking the objects (humans, trucks or other labels that need to be detected) with labels.
+The training data is then labeled.
+This involves manually going over the image by image and marking the objects (humans, trucks or other labels that need to be detected) with labels.
 The labeled dataset is converted into a format that the computer vision models needs to be trained.
 Typically training happens in a cloud server like Amazon Web Services (AWS) servers.
-This is because the training requires lot of processing power from Graphical Processing Unit (GPU) enabled servers that are very expensive to purchase but cheaper to rent.
+This is because the training requires a lot of processing power from the Graphical Processing Unit (GPU) enabled servers that are very expensive to purchase but cheaper to rent.
 Using a powerful cloud server reduces the training time to hours instead of days.
-The training is monitored using a dashboard called Tensor Board that provides real time visualization of the model training parameters.
+The training is monitored using a dashboard called Tensor Board that provides real-time visualization of the model training parameters.
 The model thus trained is downloaded into a local machine.
-The next step is to optimize the trained model to run in a specialized hardware.
-This hardware could be Intel, Nvidia or Google Edge TPU processors that run on small single board computers.
+The next step is to optimize the trained model to run in specialized hardware.
+This hardware could be Intel, Nvidia, or Google Edge TPU processors that run on small single-board computers.
 The hardware optimization is done using optimization packages provided by the corresponding hardware vendors.
-Thus, optimized model can be loaded into an edge processor and deployed in hand-held, portable low power units that can run the models and perform inference in real time.
-The output of the model can be used to send notification or drive other processes.
+Thus, the optimized model can be loaded into an edge processor and deployed in hand-held, portable low power units that can run the models and perform inference in real-time.
+The output of the model can be used to send notifications or drive other processes.

 The following are some of the interesting initiatives that we are working on training computer vision models to improve health and safety in the workplace.